Equity Research

 What Is Equity Research?

-Definition of Equity Research: Equity Research is the division of an investment bank responsible for producing analysis, reports and recommendations to buy, hold or sell investment opportunities that the bank or their clients may be considering.
+Definition of Equity Research: Equity Research is the division of an investment bank responsible for producing analysis, reports, and recommendations to buy, hold, or sell equities (individual stocks) that institutional investors and individuals may be considering.

 What Do You In Equity Research?

-Equity research professionals are best known for the reports they publish, but the senior staff (“Research Analysts”) in these groups spend most of their time developing new business and pitching their research, as well as presenting their insights to management teams and institutional investors.
+Equity research professionals are best known for the reports they publish, but the senior staff (“Research Analysts”) in these groups spend most of their time developing relationships with executives and investors and presenting their insights to both sides.

-More junior team members (“Equity Research Associates”) are more likely to devote a higher proportion of their day to research, modeling and report writing.
+The junior team members (“Equity Research Associates”) are more likely to devote a higher percentage of their day to research, financial modeling, and report writing.

 Equity Research Reports